MKen212/styleguides/sql_style.md

 ## 6) Select, Insert and Update SQL commands in PHP
 - Use the PHP PDO Class for connecting by PHP to the SQL Server and retrieving/updating data
-- Create a SQL variable with the relevant SQL commands and then use the PDO methods to execute this on the server
+- Create a ```$sql``` variable with the relevant SQL commands and then use the PDO methods to execute this on the server
 - An example SELECT SQL statement would be:
 ```sql
 $sql = "SELECT *